 Notes & Micro-decisions

-Not every decision needs a full reasoning cycle.
-"We're using RWMutex instead of channels because contention is under 0.1%" is a perfectly valid engineering choice that should be recorded — but doesn't need five steps and a Pareto front.
+Not every decision needs five modes.
+"We're using RWMutex instead of channels because contention is under 0.1%" is a perfectly valid engineering choice that should be recorded — but doesn't need characterization, Pareto computation, and adversarial verification.

 How notes work

-/q-note Record a micro-decision with a title and rationale.
-The agent validates:
+/h-note Record a micro-decision with a title and rationale.
+The agent validates before persisting:

 - Rationale required — why this choice?
 No rationale, no record.